Skip to main content

 Human-Computer Integration

 The rise of technology that supports a partnership between user and computer highlights an opportunity for a new era of “human-computer integration”, contrasting the previously dominant paradigm of computers functioning as tools.
+This project focuses on embodied integration, where a computer tightly integrates with the person’s body.

 Supervisor: Floyd Mueller